How to Claim Pavement Accident Compensation – The ultimate guide

 - Poorly lit areas – it is also possible that poor lighting led to your trip.
 In some areas, lighting is essential, especially if you felt you had no other course of action but to take that route.
 Stumbling about in the darkness on an uneven pavement that led to a trip and injuries could be the basis of a pavement accident compensation claim.
-Councils and businesses responsible for maintenance on their own land must ensure that it is safe to use, and that includes ensuring there is adequate light for when it is dark.
+Councils and businesses responsible for maintenance on their own land must ensure that it is safe to use, including providing there is adequate light for when it is dark.

-- Poor maintenance – a local authority, council or private business has a duty of care to ensure that pavements and car parks etc, are well maintained and safe for use by the public.
+- Poor maintenance – a local authority, council or private business has a duty of care to ensure that pavements and car parks etc., are well maintained and safe for the public.
 There are cases that due to budgetary constraints, maintenance work was not carried out.
-However, if there was no action taken to alert you of the hazards and risk, and you fell, hurting yourself, you could have a claim for compensation.
+However, if there was no action taken to alert you of the hazards and risk, and you fell, hurting yourself, you could have a compensation claim.
 A dwindling maintenance budget is no defence!

-Insecure pavement slabs, damage from rain or ice and so on, are all issues that local council maintenance teams and private landowners are expected to deal with in a timely manner.
-It is understandable that getting around to fixing the problem can take time but in the meantime, they are expected to take action.
+Insecure pavement slabs, damage from rain or ice and so on, are all issues that local council maintenance teams and private landowners are expected to deal with promptly.
+Understandably, getting around to fixing the problem can take time, but they are expected to take action in the meantime.
 This could be in the shape of roping the area off or placing warning signs that are prominent or even shutting a part of the pavement until repairs are made.

 What you can claim for as part of your trip on a pavement accident claim depends on the circumstances surrounding your accident.
-Every case is different but there are six broad categories that are taken into account when deciding on the final compensation amount:
+Every case is different, but six broad categories are taken into account when deciding on the final compensation amount:

 - General damages – this covers the pain, hardship, mental anguish and other general damages.
-In effect, this is covers everything that makes up your physical injury, including any loss due to property damage too.
+In effect, this covers everything that makes up your physical injury, including any loss due to property damage.